Used vs New Golf Balls: Top 5 Myths

 • calendar

 Golf is a game of precision and passion.
 Yet, over the years, the golf community has seen numerous myths circulating about the equipment used in the game, particularly regarding used golf balls.
-In this article, we delve into the top five myths surrounding used golf balls and debunk them, shedding light on the genuine facts and helping golfers make informed decisions.
+In this article, we delve into the top five myths surrounding used golf balls and debunk them, shedding light on the genuine facts and helping golfers make informed decisions about used vs new golf balls.

 1. Myth: Used Golf Balls Lose Their Performance Edge